-Advance a sustainability plan for reducing the trucking industry’s carbon footprint through programs like the Smartway Transportation Partnership.
-ATA opposes efforts to enact a federal cap and trade program, which would have increased the cost of diesel fuel without significantly reducing the amount of GHG emitted by trucks.
+ATA supports advancing sustainability within the trucking sector through programs such as the EPA Smartway Transport Partnership.
+ATA opposes efforts to enact a federal cap-and-trade program on the trucking industry, which would increase the cost of diesel fuel without significantly reducing the amount of greenhouse gases emitted by trucks.